Difference between marketing and selling| Guide 2022

 Marketing Strategy: There are many kinds of marketing campaigns out there that marketing teams use, such as Internet Marketing, Search Engine Marketing, Blog Marketing, Social Media Marketing, etc. Marketers design their marketing strategies according to the type of campaign they are going to run and their targeted audience.

 Marketing helps in enhancing the interest regarding the company in the minds of the users.

-Selling Strategy: Like marketing, the selling strategy also depends on a lot of factors such as the type of industry, type of products, the method involved in the selling, market, and so on.
+Selling Strategy: Like marketing, the selling strategy also depends on a lot of factors such as the type of industry, the type of products, the method involved in the selling, the market, and so on.
 There are many selling strategies out there, such as Solution Selling, SPIN Selling, SNAP Selling, NEAT Selling, and so on.